 Life is in the blood.
 And Jesus’ blood is not just payment for our debt of death, it is also life to us who should have died.
 The blood of Jesus’ sacrifice is for God, but not just for God.
 It performs a double work - paying for our life and giving us life.
 Therefore, we are allowed, in fact, we are commanded, to drink his blood so that we may have eternal life.

-Additionally, what God wanted Israel to refrain from in Leviticus is invites us to in Jesus.
+Additionally, what God wanted Israel to refrain from in Leviticus, he invites us to partake in Jesus.
 The people were not supposed to drink blood, thinking it gave them the power of whatever animal it came from.
 However, in Jesus, when we drink his blood we actually do get his power.
 We get the same power that raised Jesus from the dead.
 We get the power of the Holy Spirit (Romans 8:11).

 Jesus not only elaborated on laws about blood, but he also told us more about sexual laws.
 Jesus not only taught that we must not commit adultery, as Leviticus teaches.
 He also taught that anyone who looks at another person lustfully has already committed adultery in their heart (Matthew 5:27-28).